defuz/sublimate/README.md

 ARGS:
     file    Sets a path to viewing file
 ```
-You can also obtain this help by runing `sublimate` with `-h` flag.
+You can also obtain this help by running `sublimate` with the `-h` flag.

 ## License